bgorman87/PDF-Flow/README.md

     pip install -r requirements.txt
     ```

-4. **Note:** On Windows, during processing you may notice brief command windows appearing and disappearing.
-This is due to the way the `pdf2image` package dependency runs Poppler which I cannot programmatically change.
+4. **Note:** On Windows, during file processing you may notice brief command prompt windows appearing and disappearing.
+This is due to how the `pdf2image` package dependency runs Poppler through these prompts, which I cannot programmatically change.

-   If you prefer not to see these windows, follow these general steps:
+   If you prefer not to see these windows appear/disappear, follow these general steps to prevent `pdf2image` from creating the cmd prompts:

    1. Open `pdf2image.py` in your editor of choice.
+This file should be located at `venv\Lib\site-packages\pdf2image\pdf2image.py`
-   2. Look for any lines that uses `Popen` to execute a command.
+   2. Look for any lines that use `Popen` to execute a command.
    3. Add the following flag to the respective `Popen` calls: `creationflags=0x08000000`.

    * Here's an example of what the modified line could look like: